 - Financial Accounting I and II (two semesters of intermediate financial accounting)

 - Accounting Information Systems

 Applicants who do not have an undergraduate business degree will likely require two years to complete the program.
 The first year is devoted to background courses and the second to the graduate program itself.

-In addition to these four background accounting courses, students without a business background are required to complete the following courses prior to any 400 level coursework.
-Some of these courses are prerequisites to the above four accounting courses:
+In addition to these five background accounting courses, students without a business background are required to complete the following courses prior to any 400 level coursework.
+Some of these courses are prerequisites to the above five accounting courses: